CWSpear/awesome-list/README.md

 # Awesome List

 *More detailed description forthcoming.
-Until then... here's example HTML that uses all of the features of this suite of directives:*
+Until then... here's example HTML that uses all of the features in this suite of directives:*

 ```html
 <!-- "items" is the items in the full list, "displayed" is the items it'll show after filtering, sorting and paging -->